 I’m an audio producer based in London.
 Right now I work part time as a staff producer in the factual audio team at Somethin’ Else, producing narrative podcast series.
 And I work part time at VICE UK on VENT – a project for Brent 2020, London Borough of Culture – where we’re making a weekly podcast and a whole load of documentaries, all with young people from Brent.

-My experience includes working on documentaries and podcasts for BBC Radio 3, BBC Radio 4, VICE, Ryanair, Tate, Scottee and Doc Society.
+I’ve worked on documentaries and podcasts for clients like BBC Radio 3, BBC Radio 4, VICE, Tate, Ryanair, Scottee and Doc Society.
 I co-produced the BBC Sounds series ‘NB‘, which aimed to ‘dismantle the gender binary, one big question at a time’.
-I’ve worked with the Gate Theatre‘s young company to teach audio workshops and support their oral history project in Notting Hill, and I also teach podcasting workshops for the CMA every few months.
+I’ve worked with the Gate Theatre‘s young company to teach audio workshops and support their oral history project in Notting Hill, and taught podcasting workshops for the Content Marketing Association, London Podcast Festival and others.

 When I can find the time, I have a podcast of my own called The Boy Who Hasn’t Lived.
 Like all good podcasts, it’s about Harry Potter.

 I studied the MA Radio course at Goldsmiths, 2017-18.